 CPCA Compensation and Benefits Survey

-The CPCA Compensation and Benefits/Salary Survey is conducted annually online to provide information in detail on compensation structures for executive, clinical, and administrative positions for California’s primary care clinics.
-It allows for regional and statewide comparisons of compensation levels and benefit policies of California’s community health centers (CHCs) serving uninsured and underinsured populations throughout the state.
-CPCA partnered with Gallagher Benefit Services, Inc. to provide support in the development of CPCA’s annual salary survey.
+The Compensation & Benefits Survey is conducted annually online to collect detailed information on compensation structures for executive, clinical, and administrative positions for California’s primary care community health centers (CHC).
+It allows for CHC regional and statewide comparisons of compensation levels and benefit policies.
+CPCA has once again partnered with Gallagher Surveys to collect and report on this important information.
+If you have not received logon information, please contact Annmarie Flaherty from Gallagher Surveys at Annmarie_Flaherty@ajg.com.
 Health centers that participate receive a complimentary copy of the statewide report, in addition to an individual report that shows their compensation data compared to the whole sample and their region.
-The Statewide report is available on the CPCA Store for purchase by non-participants.

 Please visit the CPCA Store to purchase your copy now.

 This resource is available to job seekers and employers in order to create a perfect fit in a community clinic or health center.
 Health centers are able to post job openings in an easy, effective, and time saving manner.
 Job seekers can also share their resume and look for specific healthcare positions.
 Learn more here.

 Current State of CA Health Center Residency Programs